Parliament Act 2025

 "What happens in Parliament can't be used in court"

-If you are in a court or tribunal, you cannot use evidence or ask questions about what happens in Parliament.
-You cannot talk about what someone said or did in Parliament to question their honesty or intentions.
-You cannot use things said or done in Parliament to try to prove or disprove something in court.
+You cannot use evidence or ask questions in court about what happens in Parliament to question what someone said or did.
+You cannot use what happens in Parliament to decide if someone is telling the truth or not.
+You also cannot use what happens in Parliament to try to prove or disprove something in court, or to support or oppose a decision.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.